blackletum/terrorstrike/README.md

 - [ ] Implement the Vote System so everyone can vote without using plugins
 - [ ] Implement Class Based Hands Like CSGO
 - [ ] Implement CSPromod's Shadows RTT
 - [ ] Bring back to life the shield.
-[According to Billy; adding the molotov SUCHED, so re-implementing the shield is gonna suck even harder.]
+[According to Billy; adding the molotov SUCKED, so re-implementing the shield is gonna suck even harder.]

 ### Bug